What is COP?

 A COP can refer to the governance meetings of a number of international treaty bodies, but the acronym is often used to refer to the three environmental conventions established at the 1992 Earth Summit in Rio de Janeiro on climate change (UNFCCC COP), biodiversity (CBD COP), and desertification (UNCCD COP).

 The UNFCCC COP on climate change is the most well-known.
 It includes representatives of all the "Parties" (the countries which have agreed to participate in and be bound by the UNFCCC).
 The UNFCCC COP takes place every year, and is an opportunity to negotiate new measures, and review progress of all the Parties against the overall goal of the UNFCCC to limit climate change.
 Generally, each COP agrees a statement or a binding agreement which is publicly released at the end of the conference.
+Both the CBD COP and UNCCD COP are next due to take place in 2026, as they occur every two years.

-The University of Cambridge is officially admitted as a non-governmental organisation (NGO) Observer to COP negotiations, and is eligible to nominate delegates to attend the Intersessional meetings and COPs.
+The University of Cambridge is officially admitted as a non-governmental organisation (NGO) Observer to COP negotiations and is eligible to nominate delegates to attend the Intersessional meetings and COPs.
 This process is coordinated by the Cambridge Institute for Sustainability Leadership (CISL) for the whole university, in collaboration with Cambridge Zero (CZ) and other University partners.

 How do I get involved?

-• Bonn Climate Change Conference SB 60: Bonn, Germany - June 3-13.
+- Bonn Climate Change Conference SB 62: Bonn, Germany - June 16 - 26.
 More information here.

-• UNFCCC COP29: Baku, Azerbaijan - November 11-22.
+- UNFCCC COP30: Belém, Brazil - November 10-21.
 More information here.

 All members of staff and students of the University of Cambridge are eligible to express interest.
-Please be aware that expressing interest and subsequent nomination does not mean that we will be able to guarantee a place as part of the Cambridge delegation.
+Please be aware that expressing interest and subsequent nomination does not mean that we will be able to guarantee you a place as part of the Cambridge delegation.

 Funding:

-Kindly note that while the COP is free of charge (i.e., there is no conference fee), delegates must arrange to cover their own travel, accommodation, and subsistence costs.
+Kindly note that while the COP is free of charge (i.e. there is no conference fee), delegates must arrange to cover their own travel, accommodation, and subsistence costs.

 How are delegate places allocated?